vrk/pouch.cafe/index.md

     <img src="/images/table.png" class="table" />
     <div class="explanation">
       <p>
-        Pouch Cafe is my online store.
+        Pouch Cafe is my tiny online zine store.
 It’s the home of Pouch, the zine for stationery lovers, plus some other zines and other things!
       </p>
       <p>
         Take a look around and I hope you enjoy your stay! 💞